raspberrypilearning/Year8-RelevanceTraining-Part3-GBICi4/en/step_3.md

 --- task ---

-Watch the [Sharing your App Lab app](https://www.youtube.com/watch?v=EWWXjOI8MNE) video to find out how easy it is to share your app.
+Watch the [Sharing your App Lab app](https://www.youtube.com/watch?v=EWWXjOI8MNE){:target="_blank"} video to find out how easy it is to share your app.

 --- /task ---

 --- task ---

-Briefly explore [Session 12](http://ncce.io/AbMR3v) which focuses on sharing your prototype with as many users as possible.
-You could complete page 2 of [Student Worksheets](https://ncce.io/wjuSbq) when carrying out your user testing.
+Briefly explore [Session 12](http://ncce.io/AbMR3v){:target="_blank"}  which focuses on sharing your prototype with as many users as possible.
+You may find it informative to complete page 2 of [Student Worksheets](https://ncce.io/wjuSbq){:target="_blank"} when carrying out your user testing.

 --- /task ---